Districts (territories) in green mean they are meeting or exceeding the on-time target. Districts in blue mean they are below the on-time target.

 Misconduct is intentional or improper use of Government resources.
 Examples include misuse of position, authority, or the misuse of resources such as tools, vehicles, or office equipment.

 The USPS OIG is a statutorily mandated independent oversight entity with a multi-faceted mission that includes an investigative and audit function.
 OIG investigative efforts detect fraud, waste and misconduct by postal personnel and those who contract with the U.S. Postal Service.
 OIG investigative efforts also serve as deterrence and assist in protecting the integrity of America’s mailing system.
 OIG audits evaluate and analyze the Postal Service programs, and operations for moving the mail, marketing, retailing postal products, investing in infrastructure, reporting financial data, and maximizing information technology.
 Our audits keep Congress, the Governors and Postal Management informed of problems, deficiencies and corresponding corrective actions.

 The USPS OIG is one of the largest civilian IG offices.
-With a FY 2015 budget of nearly $244 million, the USPS OIG employs more than 1,125 auditors, investigators, and professional support personnel.
+With a FY 2020 budget of approximately $250 million, the USPS OIG employs roughly 1,000 auditors, investigators, and professional support personnel.
 In addition to authorities of all other IG offices, USPS OIG authorities include internal mail theft.